 - Start off with small movements towards the cat to entice interest, and once noticed, move it away from them (as natural prey would want to move away from its predator).
 Continue this chasing for a short while and then let your cat win and ‘kill’ the toy, this may include swiping at it with its front claws and biting on it.
 This helps the cat feel as if it has achieved something and keeps their interest.

 - Go at your cat’s own pace, some cats will be more interested than others, it’s important to try out lots of different toys to find out what your cat enjoys most.
-It’s also important to find out what time of day best suits your cat to play, whether it be in the morning, late evening or before eating.
+It’s also important to find out what time of day best suits your cat to play, whether it be in the morning, late evening, or before eating.

 - When playing with your cat, don’t be too rough and get your cat overly excited.
 This can result in some painful scratches and bites.
 If this problem does occur, take a break for a while, and once the cat is sufficiently calm, try again.

-- It is important to put away and hide the cat toys once you are finished playing with your cat, in order to keep interest in them and stop the cat from ingesting anything while you’re not watching.
+- It is important to put away and hide the cat toys once you are finished playing with your cat, in order to keep interested in them and stop the cat from ingesting anything while you’re not watching.